aymannel/gitme/README.md

 * Update either one or all READMe files.

 ## INSTALLATION
-1. Copy gitme.zsh script to '/choose/dir/'
+1. Copy `gitme` script to `/usr/local/bin` or some other location in `$PATH`.
-3. Change permission of zsh script `sudo chmod +x gitme.zsh`
+2. Change permissions to make executable: `sudo chmod +x gitme`.
+3. Edit the script and change `path_obsidian='path/to/obsidian'` to the Obsidian Vault or folder containing your README files.